network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The server MUST be able to respond to both of these HTTP commands.
 The server MUST have the ability to respond to a GET request with content.
-The server SHOULD use a packet scheduling algorithm that minimizes internal queueing to avoid affecting the client's measurement.

-Delay-based congestion-control algorithms (e.g., Vegas, FAST, BBR) SHOULD NOT be used for Responsiveness Test traffic because they take much longer to discover the depth of the bottleneck buffers.
-Delay-based congestion-control algorithms seek to mitigate the effects of bufferbloat, by detecting and responding to early signs of increasing round-trip delay, and reducing the amount of data they have in flight before the bottleneck buffer fills up and overflows.
-In a world where bufferbloat is common, this is a pragmatic mitigation to allow software to work better in that environment.
-However, that approach does not fix the underlying problem of bufferbloat;
-it merely avoids it in some cases, and allows the problem in the network to persist.
-For a diagnostic tool made to identify symptoms of bufferbloat in the network so that they can be fixed, using a transport protocol explicitly designed to mask those symptoms would be a poor choice, and would require the test to run for much longer to deliver the same results.

 The server MUST respond to 4 URLs: